-A team of researchers from Japan has provided an overview of the recent advances, challenges, and future perspectives on solar-driven hydrogen production, a key technology being developed to move away from the reliance on fossil fuels for energy and fuel demands.
+A team of researchers from Japan has provided an overview of the recent advances, challenges, and future perspectives on solar-driven hydrogen production, a key technology being developed to move away from a reliance on fossil fuels.
 The study has been published in the journal ACS Energy Letters.

 Study: Solar-Driven Hydrogen Production: Recent Advances, Challenges, and Future Perspectives.
 Image Credit: Panchenko Vladimir/Shutterstock.com